BashMat/task-manager-backend/TaskManagerBackend/docs/design/user-interaction.md

 This article describes `User Interaction` feature design.

-`User Interaction` is application feature responsible for providing user cooperation and multi-user support in project.
+`User Interaction` is an application feature responsible for providing user cooperation and multi-user support in project.

 ## Details

 Current (`0.3.0`) project implementation provides multi-user support only from persistence perspective.
 For example, multiple `Users` may `Sign Up` and `Log In`, however, each `User` can interact only with their own "workspace" consisting of `Tracking Logs` and their `Entries` and `Statuses`.

 Multi-user support is required for project, hence following design is proposed.